 7 Sustainable Gift Ideas for the Minimalist

 Buying gifts can be a fun or frustrating experience, depending on whom you’re buying for.
-If you know what the recipient needs or likes, their style and tastes, then it’s effortless going to the store or browsing the web to pick up something you know they’ll use.
+If you know what the recipient needs or likes, their style and tastes, then it’s effortless to go to the store or browse the web to pick up something you know they’ll use.

 Another solution is to find sustainable gifts that can serve a real purpose in their life.
 Gifts that they actually need, but maybe just don’t realize it.
 Sustainable gifts are gifts people can continue using, usually for many years.
 Although minimalists they don’t want to hold on to many things, still need things.
 The key is to determine what those things are and if they’re missing from your recipient’s life.
 Below I will list seven sustainable gifts that a minimalist (and anyone really) will appreciate.

 Handbags are an everyday essential for many people.
 There’s really no foregoing them if you’re spending the day traveling around town or running errands.
 Handbags keep all your precious essentials in one place, close to you.
 Even minimalists appreciate a solid handbag.